-DJ Imus, made and betrayed by his mouth, dead at 79
+DJ Don Imus, made and betrayed by his mouth, dead at 79

 Imus, moving to larger California stations, earned Billboard’s “Disc Jockey of the Year” award for medium-sized markets after a stunt where he ordered 1,200 hamburgers to go from a local McDonald’s.

-His next stop was Cleveland, where he won DJ of the year for large markets.
-By 1971, he was doing the morning drive-time show on WNBC-AM in New York, the nation’s largest and most competitive radio market.
-Imus brought along a destructive taste for vodka, along with a growing reputation for irascibility.
+He moved to Cleveland and by 1971, was doing the morning drive-time show on WNBC-AM in New York, the nation’s largest and most competitive radio market.
+He brought along a destructive taste for vodka.

+He was a “shock jock” before the term was coined, and listeners flocked to hear what outrageous things he’d say, like phoning people to wake them up and ask, “Are ya naked?”
+His demons also made it an open question many mornings whether he’d show up for his 6 a.m. shift.

-In 1977, Imus was ignominiously dismissed by WNBC and dispatched to the relative anonymity of Cleveland.
-Within two years, though, he turned disaster into triumph, returning to New York and adding a new vice: cocaine.
-While his career turned around, his first marriage (which produced four daughters) fell apart.
+Imus was fired by WNBC but returned in triumph two years later adding a new vice: cocaine.
+While his career turned around, his first marriage, which produced daughters Nadine, Ashley, Elizabeth and Toni, fell apart.

-Imus struggled with addiction until a 1987 stint at a Florida alcohol rehabilitation center, coming out just as WNBC became the fledgling all-sports station WFAN — which retained Imus’ non-sports show as its morning anchor.
+Imus struggled with addiction until a 1987 stint at a Florida alcohol rehabilitation center, coming out just as WNBC became the fledgling all-sports station WFAN, which retained Imus’ non-sports show as its morning anchor.

-Imus’ career again soared.
-Time Magazine named Imus one of the 25 Most Influential People in America, and he was inducted into the Radio Hall of Fame.
-His show began simulcasting on cable’s MSNBC in September 1996.

-In the decade before his “nappy headed hos” debacle, Imus redefined his show by mixing his comedy segments with A-list guests: politicians (Sen. John Kerry and Sen. John McCain(, journalists (NBC-TV’s Tim Russert and The New York Times’ Frank Rich, musicians (Harry Connick Jr. and John Mellencamp).
+His career again soared.
+He was inducted into the Radio Hall of Fame and MSNBC signed up his simulcast when the network started in 1996.
+He mixed comedy with A-list guests like Senators John Kerry and John McCain.
+Media personalities like NBC’s Tim Russert and Frank Rich of The New York Times were regulars.

 A book plug on Imus’ show guaranteed sales, and authors were soon queuing up for a slot on the show.

-But he rarely missed a chance to get in trouble, even in the good times.
+Imus rarely missed a chance to get in trouble, even in the good times.
 He engaged in a long-running feud with shock jock Howard Stern, who usurped Imus’ position as the No. 1 morning host in New York City.

+But as he retired, Imus called Stern one of the top five radio personalities of all time.
+He gave himself the same rank, adding Arthur Godfrey, Wolfman Jack and Jack Benny.

+“He had a big problem with me,” Imus said about Stern.
+“I didn’t with him.”

-And he outraged guests at the annual Radio and Television Correspondents Association Dinner in 1996, cracking wise about President Clinton’s extramarital activities as the first lady sat stone-faced nearby.
+In 1996, Imus outraged guests at the annual Radio and Television Correspondents Association Dinner in 1996, cracking wise about President Clinton’s extramarital activities as the first lady sat stone-faced nearby.
 “We all know you’re a pot-smoking weasel,” Imus said at another point about Clinton.

 A White House spokesman called Imus’ bit “fairly tasteless.”

 One year later, he was sued by a Manhattan judge after ripping the jurist on air as a “creep” and “a senile old dirtbag.”
-Critics carped over the show’s content, with Imus’ claim that he was an all-inclusive offender deflecting most complaints — although one show regular was fired in 2005 after a particularly vile crack about cancer-stricken singer Kylie Minogue.
+Critics carped over the show’s content, with Imus deflecting most complaints by claiming he was an all-inclusive offender.
+However, one show regular was fired in 2005 after a particularly vile crack about cancer-stricken singer Kylie Minogue.

 A February 2006 profile in Vanity Fair contained the quote that might best serve as Imus’ epitaph.